 Instead, you feel beaten down, dismissed, demoralized, and never good enough.
 What’s worse, dealing with her causes you to flip-flop between resentment and guilt.
 Tired of arguing with her boundary-crossing, gaslighting version of motherhood, you’re exhausted from the drama.
 You aren’t sure if you are the problem or if there’s something wrong with her.
-If anyone else treated you this way, you could cut out of your life, but…she’s your MOTHER, so… how do you deal with a toxic Mom?
+If anyone else treated you this way, you would cut them out of your life, but…she’s your MOTHER, so… how do you deal with a toxic Mom?

 As a psychotherapist for over 30 years counseling daughters of difficult mothers, I know what works and what doesn’t.
-I know what, in the end, will ultimately bring sanity back into your life.

 The thing is, it’s rarely what comes naturally.